Skip to main content

 The knowledge and connections gained from the conference will benefit BYU–Hawaii by enhancing students' academic and professional development.
 Sharing insights about internship opportunities and cultural resilience will contribute to the university’s mission of fostering peace and understanding in a globalized world.

 Attending the religious freedom and human dignity conference was an enriching experience.
 The networking opportunities, potential internships, mentorships, and professional interactions provided me with valuable knowledge and connections to advance my career.
 My aspirations to attend BYU Law School and the MPA program have been reinforced.
 I am committed to advocating for religious freedom and human dignity, with a focus on Oceania (Pasifika).
-This conference not only facilitated personal growth but also offered insights and opportunities that can benefit the broader BYUH community.
+This conference not only facilitated personal growth but also offered insights and opportunities that could benefit the broader BYUH community.

 Day 1